 1. Onyx White - The light-reflecting property we talked about is profusely present in the Onyx White Marble.
 Thanks to its fresh white background tinted with green patches.
 With a robust anti-slip property, the stone is an attractive choice for interior/exterior flooring.

 2. Onyx Pink - This is another great white marble choice with light hints of pink and green.
 Just as Onyx White, this pink version goes translucent when light reflects.
 Onyx Pink Marble is a choice of luxury and grandeur for interior as well as exterior flooring.
 Besides, it can also be used in countertops, staircases, fountains etc.

 1. Rain Forest Brown - Being a rare marble stone, it boasts a unique texture and pattern with brown strokes and white veining.
 Rain Forest Brown Marble is a popular option for facades, interior walls and countertops.

-As the leading manufacturer and exporter of marble, Quality Marble India produces each stone as per the design requirements.
+As the leading manufacturer and exporter of marble, Quality Marble Exports (India) produces each stone as per the design requirements.